-We will do whatever we can to ensure that you will go through your Buddhist Funeral services Singapore package sharing your sorrows with God and the people around you.
-Lessening your grief by providing a journey that is both meaningful and helpful to you and your family in times like these.
+We work to ensure that our Buddhist Funeral package is comprehensive and fulfilling.
+We aim to create an environment that eases your grief process.
+Providing a journey that is both meaningful and helpful to you and your family in times like these.

 - Assistance in Death Certificate Reporting & Transfer service

-- Services Team for Funeral Procession (1 Team)
+- Services Team for Buddhist Funeral Procession (1 Team)

 - Carpet Tiles & Curtains for Casket Area

 - 1 Set of Buddhist Funeral Front Arch

 - Buddhist Monk Procession Services: Encoffinment (1Monk) , Final Night (1Monk) , Funeral Procession (1Monk)

 - Setup and rental of Buddhist Funeral Tentage

 - U Shape Tentage & 1 Canvas Set, 3 Canvas Pieces